bigcompany/safewallet/creating-offline-wallet.md

 You will need to purchase a new computer and printer in order to build this offline wallet solution.

-*Computer*
+**Computer**

 The make and model of the computer can be almost any new computer running a modern operating system.
 [Arch Linux](https://www.archlinux.org/) is recommended although Windows 8 or Mac OS can also be suitable.
 You should make sure the machine is a clean install of the operating system with no additional programs installed.

 Once the computer is setup you will now take it permanently offline.
 Depending on the operating system, you will want to disable all external i/o devices such as: wifi, bluetooth and infrared.
 In most computers you can disable this directly in the BIOS or through the operating systems control panel.

-You *must* disable all of these devices as a hard-ware level.
+You *must* disable all of these devices at the hardware level.

 If you have successfully disabling these services, your computer is now off-line.

-*Printer*
+**Printer**

 Almost any modern printer can be used for this setup.
 Multi-function devices are discouraged.
 A simple printer with no additional network or bluetooth functionalities would be idea.

 A printer can be a vector of attack, so it's important to pick a simple secure printer that will only be connected to the secure computer we've set up.

-It's extremely important that the printer is also a dedicated printer which is not used with any other machine
+It's extremely important that the printer is also a dedicated printer which is not used with any other machine.

 If you ever decide to discard the printer, you must destroy the printer entirely to order to preserve any previously printed paper wallets.
 Many printers will store all printed materials in a buffer on the printer itself.
 It's possible that an attacker could recover a discarded printer and retrieve private keys.